On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Introduction and Summary

 In earlier work, the AdS/CFT correspondence has also been used to study the singularity inside black holes, which is closely analogous to a cosmological singularity \cite{shenker}.
 Although some progress in this direction has been made, the fact that the singularity is hidden behind an event horizon clearly complicates the problem.
 The CFT evolution is dual to bulk evolution in Schwarschild time, so the CFT never directly ``sees'' the singularity.
 This should be contrasted with the model discussed in the present paper, in which the bulk singularity reaches the boundary in finite time and is thus directly visible in the boundary theory.
 Other AdS/CFT models of cosmological singularities include \cite{AdSCFTmodels}.

-At first sight our findings seem to indicate that the quantum dynamics of cosmological singularities is rather different from the thermalization process that describes the formation of large AdS black holes in the dual theory.
+In the setup we consider, the difference between the quantum dynamics of cosmological singularities and the thermalization process that describes the formation of large AdS black holes is apparent in the dual theory.
 To compare the two situations, we show the Penrose diagram of gravitational collapse to a large black hole in anti-de Sitter space in Figure \ref{pdiagram}.
 This is identical to the Penrose diagram of an anti-de Sitter cosmology.
 Therefore from this point of view, there appears to be little distinction in the classical bulk theory between singularities inside black holes and cosmological singularities extending to the boundary in finite time.
 However the dual (quantum) description of both types of singularities appears to be qualitatively different: as we discussed above, AdS cosmologies are described in terms of unstable conformal field theories with steep potentials ${\cal V}$ that are unbounded below (Figure~\ref{dual}, left), whereas black holes are interpreted as thermal states requiring a vacuum state in the dual theory (Figure~\ref{dual}, right).

 If one ``regularizes'' the unbounded potential in Figure~\ref{dual} (left), for example by adding higher order terms to obtain a potential like the one shown in Figure~\ref{dual} (right), one finds this changes the evolution in the bulk near the big crunch, in the upper corners of the Penrose diagram.
 This is because the regularization affects the bulk boundary conditions.
 In particular one finds this causes the cosmological singularity to turn into a large (stable) black hole with scalar hair \cite{Hertog:2005hu}, where the bulk scalar field turned on is dual to the operator ${\cal O}$ in the boundary theory.
 This is a new type of black hole which does not exist (in a stable form) for the original bulk boundary conditions.
 It has a natural interpretation in the dual theory as an oscillatory excitation about the global negative minimum of ${\cal V}$ \cite{Hertog:2005hu} (whereas the usual Schwarschild-AdS black holes correspond to thermal states around the standard vacuum at $\langle {\cal O} \rangle =0$).
 This new black hole with scalar hair is the natural end state of evolution in the bulk corresponding to a wave packet rolling down a regularized potential.